Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: Data-driven discovery of the governing equations

 Both the RLW and the ZK equations are governing equations of the plasma or the fluid dynamics.
-In fact, the former is a simplified form of the drift wave equation in plasma or the quasi-geostrophic Rossby waves in rotating fluid when we omit the Jacobian nonlinear term from the governing equation.
-The latter has a close connection with the intermediate geostrophic regime of the shallow water dynamics~\cite{Williams84}.
-The equation possesses the anti-cyclonic stable vortex which is supposed to be a candidate of the GRS.
-For both the drift wave equation and the intermediate geostrophic equation, the existence of the sheared flows are crucial for finding the stable, long-lived solutions~\cite{SUTYRIN2021101782,Williams84,Koike:2022gfq}.
+In fact, the former is a simplified form of the drift wave equation in plasma or the quasi-geostrophic equation describing Rossby waves in rotating fluid when we omit the Jacobian-type non-linear term from the governing equation.
+The latter is closely connected with the intermediate geostrophic regime of the shallow water dynamics~\cite{Williams84}.
+The equation possesses the anti-cyclonic stable vortex, which is supposed to be a candidate of the GRS.
+For both the drift wave equation and the intermediate geostrophic equation, the existence of the shear flows is crucial for obtaining the stable, long-lived solutions~\cite{SUTYRIN2021101782,Williams84,Koike:2022gfq}.

-Our goal is to enhance the PINNs' performance by utilizing the influence of the background flow.
-For the purpose, we are based on the above intermediate geostrophic equation for finding the perturbative friction term.
+Our goal here is to enhance the PINNs' performance by utilizing the influence of the background flow.
+For this purpose, we use the above intermediate geostrophic equation to find the perturbative friction term.
 The equation for the cyclonic shear~\cite{Williams84,charney1981oceanic} is